Be In the Know

 Sometimes there are bands or other forms of music and in many cases Mescal.
 I experienced complete strangers sharing a wee bit of Mescal with me.

-I don’t speak Spanish but if I could I would have asked questions and learned about the diseased person who is being celebrated.
+I don’t speak Spanish but if I could I would have asked questions and learned about the departed person who is being celebrated.
 My sense is that everyone had a story to tell.

 Come back for more about the Day of the Dead.
 I plan to share the reasons behind the Skeletons and the Katrina character.
 Face painting too.
 I’ll post lots of images, of course.